ast-grep/ast-grep.github.io/website/guide/rule-config/composite-rule.md

   kind: class_body
 ```

-It is equivalent to the `all` rule.
+It is equivalent to the `all` rule, regardless of the rule order.

 ```yaml
 all: